Skip to Content

 According to the Department of Social Services (DSS), South Carolina is pausing new and renewal child care scholarship applications starting December 1, 2025 due to a lapse in funding.

-Eligible families can choose their own child care provider.
-The program will reimburse child care providers up to a certain amount based on their quality level.
+Eligible families may choose their own child care provider, and the program reimburses providers up to a set rate based on their quality level.

 What is the income limit for child care assistance in South Carolina?

-Starting on October 1, 2025, families must be at or below 85% of the State Median Income (SMI) to qualify for an SC Child Care Scholarship.
-For a family of three, that’s about $6,101 or less per month.
+Beginning October 1, 2025, families must have a household income at or below 85% of the State Median Income (SMI) to qualify for an SC Child Care Scholarship.

 How do I apply for child care assistance in South Carolina?